Who is First Financial Asset Management?

 - It is a violation of federal law for First Financial Asset Management to report inaccurate or incomplete information on your credit report.

 - You have a legal right to request debt validation on an alleged debt.
 Send the collection agency a debt validation letter.
 By law, they have 30 days to prove to you that the debt is really yours and the total amount is accurate.

 - First Financial Asset Management, Inc. may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.

 - First Financial Asset Management must be honest about who they are and what they are attempting to do.
-They must notify you that they are a collection agency both orally and in writing.
+They must notify you that they are a debt collection agency both orally and in writing.